Strategic Spatial Load Shifting and Market Efficiency: Theoretical Misalignment Results

 \subsection{Misalignment Requires Market Power}

 When the feasible set of load shifts is sufficiently large, however, a flexible consumer can exert market power by strategically positioning demand so as to influence which generators or transmission constraints are marginal in the market clearing solution.
-In particular, a consumer may reallocate load to avoid triggering a high cost generator or a congested interface at one location, thereby lowering the prices it faces locally.
+In particular, a consumer might reallocate load to avoid triggering a high cost generator at one location, thereby lowering the prices it faces locally.
 However, this same reallocation can force the system operator to rely more heavily on even higher cost resources that are already marginal elsewhere in the network.

-It is this form of strategic positioning—where load shifting suppresses one marginal resource while exacerbating reliance on others—that creates the potential for misalignment between private procurement costs and total system operating cost.
+It is this form of strategic gaming---in which load shifting suppresses one marginal resource while exacerbating reliance on others---that creates the potential for misalignment between private procurement costs and total system operating cost.
 Proposition~\ref{prop:sufficient_condition_for_alignment} showed that such behavior cannot arise unless load shifting alters the set of binding constraints.
 We now make this mechanism precise by characterizing misalignment in terms of transitions between operating regimes of the DC-OPF.

 \begin{proposition}[Misalignment occurs at intersections of active-set regions] Suppose there exists an optimal shift $\delta' \in \argmin_{\delta\in\mathcal F(\alpha)} \Pi(\delta)$ such that $V(\delta')>V(0)$.
 Then, there exists an optimal $\delta^* \in \argmin_{\delta\in\mathcal F(\alpha)} \Pi(\delta)$ with $V(\delta^*)>V(0)$ and two distinct active sets $\mathcal A_1\neq \mathcal A_2$ such that